MEFA Pathway's College Cost Calculator Helps Students Make the College Decision

 How MEFA Pathway helped my family

-Three years ago, my daughter was a high school senior and had received a handful of college acceptances.
+When my daughter was a high school senior, she received a handful of college acceptances.
 To begin our review of college financial aid offers, we logged on to MEFA Pathway.
 We used the College Cost Calculator to input the different costs associated with each school and the financial aid we received.
 The calculator did the math and provided us an estimate of the cost we would pay out of pocket per year for each school.
 It was enlightening to see the financial information laid out within a comparison chart.
 It certainly helped us make that final decision.

 How MEFA Pathway can help you